IlhamQasse/Dapps-Scraping/README.md

 ```bash
 python stateDapps.py
 ```
 For testing purposes you can specify the number of pages you want to scrape.
-The command below crawles only three pages.
+The command below crawls only three pages.
 ```bash
 python stateDapps.py 3
 ```